BioGenGeek/My-Portfolio/README.md

 - Yaghmouri, M.,Safdari Lord, J., Amini, M., Yekaninejad, S., Izadi, P. The association of rs17713054 with Neanderthal origin at 3p21.31 locus with the severity of COVID-19 in Iranian patients (In revision process in Scientific Reports)

-•	Letafati A., Salahi O., Yaghmouri M., Vasheghani A., et al. The Role of Pyroptosis in Respiratory Virus Infections (in progress)

 #### BOOKS (in Edition)